DureDev/Evelon-whitepaper/default.md

 # Introduction
+!!! :zap: Getting Started :zap:
+We recommend you to read our whitepaper and learn more about our mission, vission and features.
+The whitepaper will be updated regularly.
+!!!
 ![](Group1494.svg)
 Evelon is a no code platform that allows you to create and deploy dynamic NFTs with ease.
 This project is a game changer in the world of NFTs and image generation.
 Evelon uses AI to generate high-quality images, making it possible to create NFTs with unique visuals that are both dynamic and engaging.